-Update: here’s our latest tutorial on how to make and roll spring rolls .
+Update: here’s our latest tutorial on how to make and roll spring rolls.

 I sincerely hope after this recipe goes live that no one pounds me with a beating of 20 lashes because I broke some rules.
-Sometimes a girl needs a little culinary excitement in her life and if it means venturing outside my cultural comfort zone to feed myself, I’ll game for the challenge.
+Sometimes a girl needs a little culinary excitement in her life and if it means venturing outside my cultural comfort zone to feed myself, I’m game for the challenge.
 I’ll also brace myself for the bruises.

 The person I’m most concerned about is my Mother, the kitchen diva who lives to feed everyone with her own two hands before she even thinks of nourishing herself.
+She has always put others before herself and I adore her for that.

 Before I delve further into my public apology to Mom, there’s a back-story that you all should be aware of.
 Mom is a hard-core traditional home cook and although she’s stretched her cooking wings to experiment with other non-Vietnamese dishes, the woman is still deeply rooted to her culinary history.
 She won’t compromise on technique, flavor, spice, freshness and more intensity of spice.